-Using a telephone line to connect to an unpowered server requires that a battery-backed-up management card be installed in the server.
+Using a telephone line to connect to an unpowered server requires that the modem connected to the server be powered on.

 From the Console

 With a modem installed in both the client console system and the remote server, you can connect to the server using DPC or Client SSU.